-Individually controlled Optically trapped, individually addressable neutral atoms have been established as a viable platform for advanced applications in quantum information science [1, 2].
+Optically trapped, individually addressable neutral atoms have been established as a viable platform for advanced applications in quantum information science [1, 2].
 In this approach, a qubit is typically realized by two ground state hyperfine levels of the atom.
 Several strategies have been developed to connect multiple atomic qubits.
-For example, nearby atoms can interact by optical coupling to highly-excited highly excited Rydberg states [3].
+For example, nearby atoms can interact by optical coupling to highly excited Rydberg states [3].
 Alternatively, atoms separated by large distances can be connected through an optical link and the exchange of single photons [4].
-In both cases, efficient and well-controlled coupling of optical fields to the atoms is essential for using neutral atoms for quantum information applications.
-Depending on-

 While deep optical tweezers are a versatile and convenient tool to prepare [5], move [6], and hold [7] individual atoms, the trapping field can also have undesired consequences like shortened qubit coherence times.
-Thus the sensitivity of the experimental configuration, however, the conditions necessary for efficient optical couplingcan compromise other qubit properties such as the coherence time. qubit coherence to light shifts has been extensively investigated for various experimental configurations [8-12], including very tightly focused optical tweezers [13, 14].
+Thus the sensitivity of the qubit coherence to light shifts has been extensively investigated for various experimental configurations [8-12], including very tightly focused optical tweezers [13, 14].
 Little explored are light shift induced effects on optical transitions beyond line shifts [15]; an example is the optically induced breakdown of the atomic hyperfine coupling [16].

-We investigate this trade-off for an approach where efficient In this article we investigate both the optical and qubit coherence properties of a 87Rb atom in a deep optical trap.
+In this article we investigate both the optical and qubit coherence properties of a 87Rb atom in a deep optical trap.
 We are particularly interested in realizing a ground state qubit with qubit-selective, closed optical transitions that are efficiently coupled to a propagating mode.
-Such a system can potentially be
+Such a system can potentially be used to sequentially produce large numbers of entangled photons [17-19].
+Efficient light-atom coupling is achieved by trapping individual atoms in optical tweezers and placing them at the focus of a high numerical aperture lens for a probe mode.
+In previous work, we used such an arrangement to realize strong extinction of a coherent beam by a single atom [20, 21], and to resolve scattering dynamics for various temporal profiles of the incident light [22-24].
+Here,

-used to sequentially produce large numbers of entangled photons [17-19].
-Efficient light-atom coupling is achieved by trapping individual atoms in optical tweezers and placing them at the focal spot focus of a high numerical aperture lens - for a probe mode.
-In previous work, we used such an arrangement to realize strong extinction of a coherent beam by a single atom [20, 21] and , and to resolve scattering dynamics for various temporal profiles of the incident light [22-24].
-In this workHere, we show that conditions for efficient light-atom interaction, i.e., strong extinction, are compatible with a long qubit coherence time.
-In contrast to the experiments in [20-24], here our earlier experiments [20-24], we use a linearly polarized dipole trap, which strongly reduces atomic motion induced gubit dephasing motion-induced qubit dephasing, but affects the light-atom coupling through a tensor light shift.
+we show that conditions for efficient light-atom interaction, i.e., strong extinction, are compatible with a long qubit coherence time.
+In contrast to our earlier experiments [20-24], we use a linearly polarized dipole trap, which strongly reduces atomic motion-induced qubit dephasing, but affects the light-atom coupling through a tensor light shift.
 We perform transmission spectroscopy to investigate the impact of the tensor light shift on the optical coupling in detail.